 You’ll even get long-term support if you choose an “Long Term Support” (LTS) release, which we recommend.
 LTS releases are supported with security updates for five years from their release date, and Ubuntu releases a new LTS version every two years.
 This means you’ll only need to perform a major upgrade every two years, and you can hold off for five years if you prefer.
 Not all Linux distributions offer such long support times.

-Ubuntu has been controversial recently as it announced the abandonment of Ubuntu phone, the vision of “convergence”, and the new Unity 8 and Mir desktop and display server.
+Ubuntu has had its share of controversy.
+In 2017, it upset some fans by announcing the abandonment of Ubuntu phone, the vision of “convergence”, and the new Unity 8 and Mir desktop and display server.
 But the project’s abandoning of Unity 8 and Mir and future shift towards more standard Linux technologies like the GNOME desktop and Wayland display server means that Ubuntu should become even more rock-solid as it stops reinventing the wheel and builds on top of what the rest of the open source community is doing.

 Ubuntu offers a variety of different “flavors”, which come with different desktop environments and applications over the same underlying Ubuntu operating system.
 You can use these to experiment with other desktop environments, while keeping the same base with its good technical support and software availability.
-For example, if you have an older computer you want to revive, you might want to give Lubuntu a go.
-It provides the LXDE desktop environment, which is much more lightweight than the more full-featured desktop on Ubuntu.
+For example, if you have an older computer you want to revive, you might want to give Lubuntu a go (pictured above).
+It provides the LXQT desktop environment, which is much more lightweight than the more full-featured desktop on Ubuntu.

 Linux Mint is extremely popular as well, and we can’t recommend Ubuntu without noting that quite a few people prefer Linux Mint instead.
-Linux Mint is based partially on Ubuntu, but uses either the Cinnamon or MATE desktops instead.
+Linux Mint is based partially on Ubuntu, but uses the Cinnamon, MATE, or Xfce desktops instead.
 These are more traditional Linux desktop environments complete with a taskbar with a window list and pop-up applications menu.
-Quite a few people are just looking for a a polished desktop that doesn’t try to do anything new, and Linux Mint’s Cinnamon and MATE desktops deliver this.
+Quite a few people are just looking for a polished desktop that doesn’t try to do anything new, and Linux Mint’s Cinnamon and MATE desktops deliver this.

 If that sounds what you want—or if you try Ubuntu and decide you’d prefer a more traditional desktop environment—look to Linux Mint.